x-research-team/vm/docs/README.md

 You could use `class @annotationName {}` to declare an annotation class.
-Magpie also include some builtin annotations:
+VM also include some builtin annotations:

 * @Override annotation(just like java's @Override).
 * @NotNull